SmedbergM/akka/akka-docs/src/main/paradox/actors.md

 :  @@snip [ActorDocTest.java](/akka-docs/src/test/java/jdocs/actor/ActorDocTest.java) { #coordinated-shutdown-addActorTerminationTask }

 Tasks should typically be registered as early as possible after system startup.
-When running the coordinated shutdown tasks that have been registered will be performed but tasks that are added too late will not be run.
+When running the coordinated shutdown, tasks that have been registered will be performed but tasks that are added too late will not be run.

 To start the coordinated shutdown process you can invoke @scala[`run`] @java[`runAll`] on the `CoordinatedShutdown`